-Section 24.
+Section 19.
 The County hereby approves the Preliminary Official Statement relating to the Bonds (the "Preliminary Official Statement") substantially in the form presented to the Board with this Resolution.
-With the exception of such changes therein as may be required or deemed appropriate by the President of the Board or the Chief Financial Officer (and with the advice of bond counsel to the County or the financial advisor to the County to the extent applicable), including to reflect the provisions of or to conform to the provisions of this Resolution, actual or anticipated impacts on the County stemming from the COVID-19 pandemic, certain changes dictated by the terms of the official Notice of Sale, and certain information to be supplied by the successful bidders for the Bonds, the Preliminary Official Statement is deemed final by the County for the purpose of Rule 15c2-12 of the Securities and Exchange Commission.
+The President of the Board and the Chief Financial Officer, with the advice of bond counsel to the County or the financial advisor to the County to the extent applicable, are hereby authorized and empowered to make edits to the form of the Preliminary Official Statement presented to the Board prior to the release of the Preliminary Official Statement, including, without limitation, to (i) disclose actual or anticipated impacts on the County stemming from the COVID-19 pandemic, (ii) reflect details regarding the funds expected to be received by the County under the American Rescue Plan Act of 2021, (iii) reflect the provisions of or to conform to the provisions of this Resolution, (iv) reflect changes dictated by the terms of the official Notice of Sale, (v) to correct inaccuracies or to provide clarifications, (vi) include therein other information that is more recent than the information contained in the form of the Preliminary Official Statement presented to the Board, and (vii) make formatting edits.
+On behalf of the County, the President of the Board and the Chief Financial Officer shall deem the final form of the Preliminary Official Statement to be final for purposes of Rule 15c2-12 of the Securities and Exchange Commission, subject to revision, completion and amendment in the final Official Statement in accordance with such Rule 15c2-12.
 The County authorizes the distribution of said Preliminary Official Statement in connection with its solicitation of bids for the sale of the Bonds.

-The County hereby approves the Official Statement in the form of the final Preliminary Official Statement with such changes therein as may be required or deemed appropriate by the President of the Board or the Chief Financial Officer (and with the advice of bond counsel to the County or the financial advisor to the County to the extent applicable), including, without limitation, to reflect matters determined in accordance with this Resolution.
+The County hereby approves the Official Statement for the Bonds in the form of the final Preliminary Official Statement with such changes therein as may be required or deemed appropriate by the President of the Board or the Chief Financial Officer (and with the advice of bond counsel to the County or the financial advisor to the County, to the extent applicable), including, without limitation, to reflect matters determined in accordance with this Resolution and to incorporate any information supplied by the successful bidder for the Bonds.
 The execution of the Official Statement by the President of the Board shall be conclusive evidence of the approval of the County of any and all such changes or modifications in said Official Statement in connection with the issuance, sale and delivery of the Bonds.
 The Preliminary Official Statement and the Official Statement shall each be disseminated in electronic and/or printed form as determined by the Chief Financial Officer, on behalf of the County, with the advice of the financial advisor to the County.
 The Preliminary Official Statement and/or the Official Statement may be amended or supplemented in such form as determined by the President of the Board or the Chief Financial Officer (and with the advice of bond counsel to the County or the financial advisor to the County to the extent applicable), and any such amendment or supplement may be disseminated in electronic and/or printed form as determined by the Chief Financial Officer, on behalf of the County, with the advice of the financial advisor to the County.